mattdowdell/notes/style/observability.md

 ## Metrics

-Metrics should provide an overview of the health of a product and its component services.
+Metrics provide a quantitative overview of the health of a product and the components within it.
 These should always be based on clear goals to ensure they remain relevant, accurate and focused.
 These goals will usually be answers to one of the following questions: